MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-overview.md

 ### Hot reload

 You can update and save the source codes of tab, bot, message extension, and Azure Functions at the same time when you're debugging the Teams app.
-The app reloads and the debugger reattaches to the programming languages.
+The app reloads and the debugger reattach to the programming languages.

    :::image type="content" source="../assets/images/teams-toolkit-v2/debug/hot-reload.png" alt-text="hot-reload for source codes" lightbox="../assets/images/teams-toolkit-v2/debug/hot-reload.png":::